tranbom/veman/README.md

 Windows.
 Windows compatibility will most likely be implemented in a future version but it is currently not a prioritised feature.

-### Planned features

-- Connect a managed venv with a specific git repository (e.g., automatic cd on activate)
-- User defined commands to run on activate (python and/or shell)
-- Compatibility with zsh & more shells
-- Command to add local paths to .pth-file in venv
-- Configuration file with settings for veman (e.g., path to env directory)
-- Adopt existing unmanaged venvs
-- Auto-update managed venvs after veman has been upgraded

 ## Installation